makyo/writing/anthologies/arcana/extended-call.md

 :   I want three submissions or more per card so that a decision can be a fair choice, and not simply "which is the better of two stories".

 I submitted to X card before this call opened!
 Will my submission be treated fairly?
 :   Yes.
 As all submissions are (or should be!) anonymous, I won't know who submitted what.
 The deciding factor on re-opening for these cards is a game of numbers; I have *not yet read* any submissions.
-That means that I'm not simply re-opening for cards which received weak or subpar submissions.
-I will slush submissions after opening for this call, but will review all submissions for these cards *when this call ends*.
+That means that I'm not simply re-opening for cards which received submissions I didn't like or anything!
+I will slush submissions for these cards after opening for this call, but will review all submissions for these cards *when this call ends*.

-I have an outstanding extension on a card.
+I have an outstanding extension on one of these card.
 Will that be affected by the call?
-:   No. Take the time you have now to make sure your story is wonderful.
+:   No. Or, rather, you now have more time!
+Take the time you have now to make sure your story is wonderful.

-I wrote for card X, and I'm worried about this extended call.
+I wrote for card X, and I'm still worried about this extended call.
 Doesn't that mean I have less of a chance?
-:   I understand.
-I hate to say "editor's prerogative", but I simply don't feel comfortable working with only two stories per card.
-Part of the reason for the short call is to keep things from getting out of hand and swamping these cards.
+:   In a way, it does.
+However, I need more than two submissions to make a fair choice for a card.
+Editor's prerogative.

 What is your favorite card?
 :   The Fool :)

 What is your favorite pasta dish?
-:   Get to work.
+:   Get to writing!
+(It's *cacio e pepe*.)